 Summer holidays are when memories are laid down for a whole lifetime.
 Here’s a snapshot of some of ours: catching our first mackerel.
 Seeing the Red Arrows over Rhyl.
 Walking up Snowdon for the first time.
 Pony-trekking in the Brecon Beacons and seeing a red kite.
 That camping trip when it rained, so we made a mud slide.

 All this stuff is still here, of course.
 But just as childhood is becoming more multi-layered – where we had books, they’ve got iPads and PS3s – all these favourite old experiences are being enriched.

 Coasteering in Pembrokeshire by Coasteering

 The beaches are still as gorgeous as ever, but now they’re linked by the 870-mile Wales Coast Path.
 The mountains are just as high, but now you can take your smartphone and go Geocaching on them.
 You can still explore underground caverns and mines, but also zoom over them on Europe’s longest zip wires.
 The bits of sea-cliff which used to be accessible only by boat?
 Now you can swim around and leap off them (it’s called coasteering, and it’s FAB).

-The National Museums are still brilliant, but now there are seven of them, and they’re all free.
+The National Museums are still brilliant, there are seven of them, and they’re all free.
 The Eisteddfod and the Royal Welsh Show are flourishing, but so are Green Man and Wakestock.
 We’ve got some of the best mountain bike trails in the world, to add to all those gentle family routes.
 And Cardiff, over the past two decades, has turned into a buzzing European city.